rxdoi/tikv/README.md

 - `-apiversion`: `V1 | V2` – must match TiKV storage API (default V1).
 - `-v`: Verbose logs.
 - Optional `-max-wait-seconds`: If a request is late by more than this, skip it (default 0 = never skip).
-- Optional `-trace`: Write per-operation trace CSV including arrival/send/done timestamps, delay and latency.
+- Optional client trace `-trace`: Writes client-side timestamps (arrival/send/done).
+If you want detailed server-side scheduling trace (below), omit `-trace` to avoid confusion.

 Client-side scheduling (optional baseline):
 - You can disable client-side scheduling with `-no-scheduling` (the server still schedules via headers).